steffenskov/Dapper.DDD.Repository/README.md

 As for versioning of Dapper, you're actually free to choose whichever you want, as this library isn't built targetting a specific version of Dapper.
 Instead whatever Dapper version you prefer is injected into this extension library.
 This leaves you free to update Dapper without waiting for a new version of this library.
-The same goes for your database connection code, that too will be injected and you can run any version you like as long as it can provide an `IDbConnection`.
+The same goes for your database connection code, that too will be injected and you can run any version you like as long as it can provide an `IdbConnection`.

 If you're using Microsoft SQL Server you'll need to reference both the `Dapper.Repository` project as well as the `Dapper.Repository.Sql` project.
 Likewise for MySql you want `Dapper.Repository` and `Dapper.Repository.MySql`.